Werckmeister Harmonies: Plot

 In an unnamed, desolate and isolated small town in Hungary during a winter season in recent times, János Valuska, a young newspaper-delivery man, conducts a performance with drunken bar patrons about the total eclipse of the sun, which disturbs, then silences the animals.
 It finishes with the grand return of the warm sunlight.

-János is devoted to his ’uncle’ György Eszter, a composer and musicologist, who is like a father to him.
+János is devoted to his 'uncle' György Eszter, a composer and musicologist, who is like a father to him.
 György records his observations about the imperfection and compromise of the musical scale, as defined by Werckmeister.
 György proposes changes to the natural scale to make its harmonies more natural.

 János goes to the post office to pick up his newspapers for delivery.
 The workers are unsettled by the ominous signs of the circus' arrival and the cloud that settles over each town it visits.

-A “circus” built around a huge stuffed smelly whale and its star performer, "The Prince", who is never seen, come to town in the night.
+A "circus" built around a huge stuffed smelly whale and its star performer, "The Prince", who is never seen, come to town in the night.
 János sees them arrive and philosophizes about God and the whale.

 György's estranged wife, Tünde, tries to leverage her political and social status by giving György a list of names to recruit for the "Clean Up the Town movement," with the blessing of the police chief, and demands that György become chairman of the movement, or else she will move back in with him that very evening.
 She sends her suitcase ahead of her with János.
 György's struggling cobbler brother, Uncle Lajos, takes the list and passes it on to the agitated crowd in the town square who are unhappy with the failing public services.
 János is accosted by a thug in front of the open truck housing the whale.
 Tünde sleeps with the drunk gun-toting police chief.

-The presence of the whale and the “Prince” stir up the crowd.
-János overhears the circus master losing control of his faceless Prince, who speaks (in Slovakian) through a translator of revolutions and ruins.
+The presence of the whale and the "Prince" stir up the crowd.
+János overhears the circus master losing control of his faceless Prince, who speaks (in Slovak) through a translator of revolutions and ruins.
 The circus master is afraid of consequences and disowns him.
 The Prince, now free, inflames the mob who, holding clubs, march, then run into a hospital, drag inmates out of their beds and beat them.
 When the rioters finally find a helpless old naked patient, who is extremely emaciated, they withdraw silently.